 For users that prefer to create their own designs, the software includes a range of drawing tools for creating both geometric and free-form shapes, and also for editing and repairing imported 2D files.
 The options for text creation support a wide range of standard fonts and also give complete control over spacing, kerning, and line and paragraph formatting.
 Any new designs created can be added to the initial library for future use.

-To help visualise the design, it can be rendered in numerous materials, including different types of wood, such as mahogany or maple, complete with wood-grain direction.
+To help visualise the design, it can be rendered in numerous materials, including all the most common metals and different types of wood, such as mahogany or maple, complete with wood-grain direction.
 If the final design requires external approval from the client, it can be emailed as a rotatable 3D PDF.

 Once the design has been finalised, the software offers a variety of strategies for CNC machining.
 2D strategies supported include area clearance, profiling, engraving, vector-based machining and drilling, plus V-bit carving on all standard Windows fonts.
 In addition, a 3D raster toolpath can be created within a vector boundary.
 The software is supplied with a tooling database, which can be edited or added to by the user.